 Catalonia Travel Guide

-Catalonia is diverse and beautiful region located in northeastern Spain.
+Catalonia is a diverse and beautiful region located in northeastern Spain.

 There is no lack of exciting destinations in Catalonia including the mountainous Pyrenees in the north, the rocky coastal coves along the Costa Brava and of course the vibrant city of Barcelona, one the worlds top tourist destinations.